LeCyreaxYT/altv-better-noclip/README.md

 # AltV Better NoClip - Documentation

-### This NoCLip Version work with Player and Vehicle if you find Errors or Bugs then make a Issue
+### This NoCLip version work with player and vehicles if you find errors or bugs then make a issue.

 ### Controls:
 #### - F5 = Toggle NoClip